The Equitable Life Insurance Company of Canada is familiar to a lot of us, but is it the right insurer to protect your family?

 Who Am I & Why Do I Care?

 My name is James Heidebrecht and I'm the founder of Policy Architects.
 I really love my job because I get the opportunity to meet people like yourself.
-Individuals that love their families and are looking to protect them from an unforeseen death, taxes and final expenses.
+Individuals that love their families and and want to protect them from an unexpected death, taxes and final expenses.

 At the end of the day, we aren't here forever - but what will happen if we check out sooner than anticipated?
 Even if you live a long full life, planning ahead is in the best interest of those you care about.
 Let's face it funerals cost a bomb and the government will take as much as they can.